6 of The Most Incredible Places to Hang Your Hammock in Florida

 From the Lone Star State we head over to the magnificent sunshine State...full of activities, sunshine, and life!
-Florida is known for its beautiful beaches, the Latin-American cultured Miami, and Walt Disney world.
+Florida is known for its beautiful beaches, the Latin-American cultured Miami Jungle, picture-perfect lawns and Walt Disney World.
 However, today you'll get the “in” on beautiful must-go-to hammocking locations, not even local Floridians know about!
-Check them out and comment your favorite!
+Check them out and comment on your favorite!
 The following spots should definitely get on your hammocking-radar ASAP!

-Welcome to crystal clear, 73 degree St. Johns river with beautiful scenery, and a peak of a-day-in-the-life-of the ocean’s gentle giants!
-Blue Spring Park is a simple name, but has nothing simple within it.
+Welcome to crystal clear, 73 degrees St. Johns River with beautiful scenery, and a peak of a-day-in-the-life-of the ocean’s gentle giants!
+Blue Spring Park is a simple name but has nothing simple within it.
 If winter up North isn’t your thing, but a Winter in Florida is, you’re not alone!
 The manatees love the Blue Spring Park to enjoy the winter months.
 Whether you’re looking forward to hammock-camping, canoeing, swimming, scuba diving, hiking, or even all in one, the park offers a good dose of breath-taking views, trails, and campsites that you cannot miss!

 To get a grip of six springs on the Santa Fe river, in one, Ginnie Springs are your right hand!
 This is an adventurous diver’s delight!
 Oceanographer Jacques Cousteau dove said waters in 1974 and admired them for being “visibly forever” due to the transparency and beauty within.
 With an abundance of history from the Timucuan Indian preservations, and pre-European settlement, divers, to this day explore and find treasures from said time.
 Aside from diving and snorkeling, one can kayak, tube, paddle board, canoe with their favorite hammock and go down the six head spring in Ginnie!
 This is a great pot for individuals and families alike, whether it’s an adventurous full-day plan or a chill, sunny afternoon.
 Enjoy fellow nature-lovers!